dkrill15/dyadic_country-year/README.md

 These files transform the output of **01** to an adjacency list csv (for editing in spreadsheet software), then to a country-year-by-country matrix (for uploading to a remote machine), then to a country-year-by-country-year matrix (unpacks the previous matrix once uploaded to remote machine).

+## App

+The `app` folder contains a Dash app that displays the output of script 02.
+Install the necessary requirements from `requirements.txt` and run the app locally to view a force-directed network of countries for all the years studied.
+Coming: a production deployment

 ## Data

 ### missing_nabes.csv